The Great Gatsby: Plays

+on Broadway on February 2, 1926.
+It was well received by critics and the public, and the run was extended past the originally scheduled closing date, finally ending on May 22, after 112 performances.
+The production, with some changes in the cast, then moved to Chicago, where it opened on August 1.
+Its popularity again led to an extension of the run, which came to an end in late September.
+A brief one-week return engagement at New York's Shubert Theater began on October 4, after which a road production traveled to several other cities, including Baltimore, Philadelphia, Detroit, St. Louis, Denver, and Minneapolis.

+In July 2006, a stage adaptation written by Simon Levy and directed by David Esbjornson premiered at the Guthrie Theater in Minneapolis to celebrate the opening of its new building.
+In 2010, critic Ben Brantley of The New York Times highly praised the debut of Gatz, an Off-Broadway staging of the novel's full text by Elevator Repair Service.
+The New York Metropolitan Opera commissioned John Harbison to compose an operatic treatment of the novel to commemorate the 25th anniversary of James Levine's debut.
+The work, called The Great Gatsby, premiered on December 20, 1999.

+The novel has also been adapted for ballet performances.
+In 2009, BalletMet premiered a version at the Capitol Theatre in Columbus, Ohio.
+In 2010, The Washington Ballet premiered a version at the Kennedy Center.
+The show received an encore run the following year.

 Film

-The first movie version of the novel debuted in 1926.
-Itself a version of Owen Davis's Broadway play, it was directed by Herbert Brenon and starred Warner Baxter, Lois Wilson and William Powell.
+The first film version of the novel appeared in 1926.
+A version of Owen Davis's Broadway play of the same year, it was directed by Herbert Brenon and starred Warner Baxter, Lois Wilson and William Powell.
 It is a famous example of a lost film.
 Reviews suggest it may have been the most faithful adaptation of the novel, but a trailer of the film at the National Archives is all that is known to exist.
 Reportedly, Fitzgerald and his wife Zelda loathed the silent version.
 Zelda wrote to an acquaintance that the film was "rotten".
-She and Scott left the cinema midway through the film.
+She and Fitzgerald left the cinema midway through the film.

-Following the 1926 movie was 1949's The Great Gatsby, directed by Elliott Nugent and starring Alan Ladd, Betty Field and Macdonald Carey.
+Following the 1926 film was 1949's The Great Gatsby, directed by Elliott Nugent and starring Alan Ladd, Betty Field and Macdonald Carey.
 Twenty-five years later in 1974, The Great Gatsby appeared onscreen again.
 It was directed by Jack Clayton and starred Robert Redford as Gatsby, Mia Farrow as Daisy, and Sam Waterston as Nick Carraway.
 Most recently, The Great Gatsby was directed by Baz Luhrmann in 2013 and starred Leonardo DiCaprio as Gatsby, Carey Mulligan as Daisy, and Tobey Maguire as Nick.

 In 2021, visual effects company DNEG Animation announced they would be producing an animated film adaptation of the novel directed by William Joyce and written by Brian Selznick.

-In 2021, a fan-written screenplay for a Muppet adaptation titled "Muppets Present The Great Gatsby" went viral.